laravel/docs/collections.md

 <a name="method-wherenull"></a>
 #### `whereNull()` {#collection-method}

-The `whereNull` method removes items from the collection where the given key is `null`:
+The `whereNull` method returns items from the collection where the given key is `null`:

     $collection = collect([
         ['name' => 'Desk'],